coreybutler/productionline/README.md

 ## Basic Use

-The source code is well documented.
+The source code is well documented with several feature methods.

+The following would go in a file called `build.js`.

 ```js
 const ProductionLine = require('productionline')